A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Multi-bandwidth Gaussian process methods for covariate-based intensities

 where $\psi_1,\dots,\psi_V$ are linear interpolation functions associated to a pre-determined grid $z_1,\dots,z_V\in\Zcal$, sufficiently refined as to guarantee that the numerical interpolation error is negligible compared to the statistical one.
 Under the discretization \eqref{Eq:Discret}, we have $w(z_v) = w_v$ for all $v=1,\dots,V$, and for any $z\in\Zcal$, the value $w(z)$ is found by linearly interpolating the pairs $\{(z_v,w_v)\}_{v=1}^V$.
 Accordingly, we identify $w$ with the vector $(w_1,\dots,w_V)$, which under $\Pi$, conditionally on $\ell = (\ell_1,\dots,\ell_d)$, is assigned the centered multivariate Gaussian prior

-Starting from some fixed initialization (which in our implementation is set to a cold start), and given the current draws for all the parameters, each step of the Metropolis-within-Gibbs algorithm alternates samples from: \begin{enumerate} \item The full conditional distribution of the upper bound $\rho^*$ of the intensity,
+Starting from some initialization (which we set to a cold start), and given the current draws for all the parameters, each step of the Metropolis-within-Gibbs algorithm alternates samples from: \begin{enumerate} \item The full conditional distribution of the upper bound $\rho^*$ of the intensity,